Postpartum Blood Pressure: Signs, Symptoms, and When to Call Your Doctor

 Recognizing Symptoms of High Blood Pressure

-How can you tell if you’re experiencing high blood pressure after giving birth?
-Common symptoms include severe headaches, visual disturbances like blurred vision or seeing spots, and sudden swelling in your hands or face.
+High blood pressure after delivery doesn’t always feel obvious.
+Common signs include severe headaches, visual disturbances such as blurred vision or seeing spots, and sudden swelling in your hands or face.
+Shortness of breath or chest pain can also occur.

 Shortness of breath and chest pain may signal postpartum hypertension or preeclampsia, requiring prompt medical attention.